s-ccs/2024FreeViewingMSCOCO/experiment/README.md

 3. Customisation:
 	- The python script `general_setup.py` at the start of the OpenSesame experiment contains several options to configure, e.g. the number of blocks, block size, etc.
-	- To change the images shown in the practice/experimental trials, change the value of `file_name` in the general setup python file, and import the new csv file into the file pool via the practice/experimental loop respectively.
 	- The images are stored in the assets/images folder, along with individual csv files containing details of the of images that we want to show for the practice and experimental runs.
 We also have one file containing the list of images for the pilot (450 images instead of the final 400) and one with just 23 images, to use while testing block sizes, breaks etc.
+	- To change the images shown in the practice/experimental trials, update the file details in the respective csv file; then in OpenSesame,
+		- Change the csv file in the corresponding loop item - delete the old csv file from the file pool and import the new csv file into the file pool.
+		- If you have changed the experimental images file to a different csv, set the new filename/path in the value `exp_imgdetails_file_name` in the general_setup python file.
+		- If you have changed the number of practice trials, update the value of n_practicetrials in the general_setup python file.
-	- The screen number & resolution in the experiment settings should match the subject's screen.
+	- The screen number & resolution in the OpenSesame experiment settings should match the subject's screen.
 	- In general_setup.py, we send settings to the eyetracker like calibration area and type.
 These settings are not applied before the calibration that automatically happens in new_pygaze_init, therefore we do not use that initial calibration and instead manually trigger it at the end of general_setup.
 	- For connection to the EEG recording, we use Lab Streaming Layer with the stream name "experiment_markers" (set up in trigger_setup.py)
 	- Templates for the lab-notebook and participant-form files are in the assets folder.
 These will be copied to the `data/sub-xxx/ses-yyy/beh` folder upon running the exp-startup script.